Resources for Reporters and Editors Covering the Conflict in Ukraine

 The ACOS Alliance has assembled safety resources for freelance journalists, including information on completing risk assessments, securing insurance and handling arrest or detention.

 Newsrooms across the world will be working through sudden influxes of trauma-related imagery.
 Best practice on the safer handling such material can be found here in the form of a short introduction and a full manual.
+(A version of this manual is available in Ukrainian here).

 Advice for Managers